Just like that, it’s 2017.

 After a stimulating hour of art, we had the best meal of our trip by far at Bar del Pla.
 We lucked out not having reservations.
 The place was empty when we arrived at 7:30 pm after our Museum tour.
-The bartender kindly let us sit at the bar on the condition that we would be out by 9 pm (they were completely booked solid for the night).
+The bartender kindly let us sit at the bar on the condition that we would be out by 9 pm due to being completely booked.
+(Barcelonians eat dinner much later than Americans).

 The crispy oxtail with foie gras and squid ink croquettes were the highlight of our tasting!